 - Review of The Buddha Party: How the People’s Republic of China Works to Define and Control Tibetan Buddhism by John Powers Nova Religio, vol. 21, no. 3 (February 2018).

 - Review of New World Dharma, by Trevor Carolan.
-Accepted for publication in Nova Religio.
+Nova Religio, vol. 20, no. 4 (May 2017).

 PAPERS and CONFERENCES

 - Upcoming: 2022 International Association of Tibetan Studies (IATS).
 Presenting the paper “Divergent Lives, Convergent Paths: The Stories and Struggles of Four Contemporary Nuns in Bhutan.”
 Prague, July 3-9, 2022.

 - 2021 American Academy of Religion (AAR).
 Organizer and Presider of the panel “Rethinking the Curriculum: The Weight of Tradition, Secular Pressures, and Gender Inequality in Buddhist Monastic Education in the Himalayas”.
 San Antonio, November 18-21.
 My colleague presented part of our current research project as part of the panel, focusing on female monastic education in Bhutan.

 - 2019 International Association of Tibetan Studies (IATS) in Paris July 7-13.
 Presenting the paper with my colleague Prof. Dorji Gyeltshen (from the Jigme Singye Wangchuck School of Law) “Monastic Education in Bhutan: Tradition and Transformations in the 21st Century.”

 - 2019 Woodenfish Conference “Monasticism and Monastic Codes Across the Buddhist World,” Presenting the paper “The Silent Revolution: the Transformation of Female Monastic Education in Bhutan.”
 June 22-24 in Chongde Temple, Shangyi, P.R.C.